Our Insights

 What are the benefits of a variable energy tariff?

-• There are no early exit fees; you can usually switch suppliers or plans without having to pay a penny.
+• There are no early exit fees; you can usually switch energy suppliers or plans without having to pay a penny.

 • Most of the time, a rolling energy deal, like One Utility Bill's, will use a variable tariff.